 Top Five Reasons to Live in the Northern Territory

-Australia was discovered by people over the years who left home with a sense of adventure and a desire to venture into the unknown.
-The NT epitomises this feeling in the modern day.
-This area of Australia is known as the last frontier, and comes with unlimited potential for the future.
-For the current day, it continues to be a destination ideal for those looking to enjoy the natural beauty of a region largely untouched by civilisation.
-You can get lost in the NT, and you might just find yourself.
+Australia was shaped by people who left home with a spirit of adventure and a willingness to explore the unknown.
+The Northern Territory still embodies this spirit today.
+Known as Australia’s last frontier, it offers vast potential for the future and is ideal for those who wish to enjoy the natural beauty of a region largely untouched by civilisation.
+You can lose yourself in the NT – and perhaps find yourself along the way.

 Visa options for the Northern Territory